-The Biomedical Laboratory Diagnostics program has multiple options for students interested in pursuing careers in medical laboratory science or histotechnology.
-Undergraduate students can pursue either track, while students from diverse undergraduate academic backgrounds can pursue a master's in medical laboratory science.
+The Biomedical Laboratory Diagnostics program has multiple options for students interested in careers in medical laboratory science or histotechnology.
+Undergraduate students can pursue either track, while students from varied undergraduate academic backgrounds can pursue a master's in medical laboratory science.

 Who You Are

 Finding a treatment for a patient starts with identifying the problem, and laboratory professionals do just that.
-They serve as a critical part of the care team that gives necessary information to providers who then use it to craft the patient's care plan.
-Biomedical laboratory diagnostics encompasses two distinct types of laboratory professionals, medical laboratory scientists and histotechnologists.
+They serve as a critical part of the care team that gives necessary information to providers who use it to craft the patient's care plan.
+Biomedical laboratory diagnostics encompasses two types of laboratory professionals: medical laboratory scientists and histotechnologists.

-Medical laboratory scientists discover the presence or absence of disease in blood and body fluids, and provide data that help healthcare providers determine the best treatment for the patient.
-They generate vitally important data for identifying and treating cancer, heart disease, diabetes and many other health conditions.
+Medical laboratory scientists discover the presence or absence of disease in blood and body fluids and provide data that help healthcare providers determine the best treatment for the patient.
+They generate critical data for identifying and treating cancer, heart disease, diabetes, and other health conditions.

-Histotechnologists are integral to the success of the anatomic pathology department by performing routine and complex procedures to preserve and process tissue specimens, to detect the presence or absence of disease in tissue specimens, and to provide data that aids pathologists in determining the diagnosis, prognosis and best treatment for the patient.
+Histotechnologists are integral to the success of the anatomic pathology department.
+They perform routine and complex procedures to preserve and process tissue specimens, detect the presence or absence of disease in tissue specimens, and provide data to aid pathologists in determining the diagnosis, prognosis, and best treatment for the patient.

 What You'll Do

-Although not often personally involved with patients, medical laboratory scientists and histotechnologists play a crucial role in the process of providing personalized care.
+Although not often personally involved with patients, medical laboratory scientists and histotechnologists play a crucial, behind-the-scenes role in providing personalized care.